3.1 District Structure

 3.4.4 Project Funds

-A minimum of 80 percent of a district’s allocation must be dedicated for project work for both Dirt and Gravel and Low-Volume Roads.
-Project funds must be tracked separately for the Dirt and Gravel and Low-Volume Road allocations.
+A minimum of 80 percent of a district’s allocation must be dedicated for project work for both Dirt and Gravel and Low Volume Roads.
+Project funds must be tracked separately for the Dirt and Gravel and Low Volume Road allocations.
+Project funds must be spent within two years of State budget approval.
 The details of project funding, including eligible projects and expenses, are detailed in section 3.7.

 3.4.5 Interest Funds